Tennessee Republicans pass a map to break up the state's lone Democratic House seat

 President Trump has urged Tennessee and other GOP-led states to redraw their maps before this fall's midterm elections, as part of his mid-decade redistricting push.
 Earlier Thursday, Tennessee Gov. Lee signed a bill that repealed a state law prohibiting mid-decade redistricting.

-Republican lawmakers in other southern states, including Louisiana and Alabama, are pushing ahead to eliminate other majority-Black, Democratic-held districts in the wake of the Supreme Court's decision.
+Republican lawmakers in other southern states, including Louisiana and Alabama, are moving to eliminate other majority-Black, Democratic-held districts in the wake of the Supreme Court's decision.

 Before last week's ruling, Republicans likely held a narrow lead in mid-decade redistricting — creating districts they can more easily flip to their side — by a few seats over Democratic counter-efforts.
 Now that lead could double, to perhaps six or seven seats.
 And that's if a pro-Democratic redistricting measure approved by voters in Virginia holds up in state court.